 Google Ads Retrospect: A Comprehensive Review of Notable Developments in Google Ads 2019Ruban

-Another year has passed and with it came a plethora of changes in the online ad industry.
+Another year has passed and with it came a plethora of changes in the digital marketing services & online ad industry.
 As has been the trend in recent years, Google Ads remains at the forefront of these developments.
 This not only emphasizes the continually rising influence of Google Ads in online advertising but it also underscores the velocity in which the said field is evolving, besides an insight into PPC and paid ads’ future.

 This is why if you mean to consistently optimize your Google Ads campaigns, you should always take the time to learn these changes.
 For your complete reference, we have compiled them all in this yearly review.